josdejong/mathjs/README.md

 ## Command Line Interface (CLI)

-When math.js is installed globally using npm, the parser can be run from the command line.
+When math.js is installed globally using npm, its expression parser can be used from the command line.
 To install math.js globally:

     npm install -g mathjs

-Possibly the installation must be run with admin rights, by preceding the command with `sudo`.
+Possibly the installation must be run with admin rights (proceed the command with `sudo`).

 After installation, the application `mathjs` is available.
 Math.js can be used as a command line application:

 ```bash